RG9n/RG9n.github.io/write-ups/hackpark.md

 10.10.220.231 - - [21/Feb/2021 23:48:56] "GET /smsss.exe HTTP/1.1" 200
 ```

-Alright, now let's open msfconsole in a different terminal window.
+Alright, now let's open msfconsole in a new terminal window.

 We are going to use the multi/handler.
-*set the LHOST to your Tun0-IP.
+* set the LHOST to your Tun0-IP.
-*set the LPORT to the port you picked (7778).
+* set the LPORT to the port you picked (7778).
-*exploit!
+* exploit!

 Now jump over to your netcat session and run the binary (smsss.exe).